SSWConsulting/SSW.Rules.Content/rules/do-you-declare-member-accessibility-for-all-classes/rule.md

 ---

-Not explicitly specifying the access type for members of a structure or class can be deceiving for other developers that are using this structure or class.
-The default structure and class members access in Visual C# .NET is always private.
-The default class member access in Visual Basic .NET is private.
-However, the default structure member access in Visual Basic .NET is public.
+Not explicitly specifying the access type for members of a structure or class can be misleading for other developers.
+The default member accessibility level for classes and structs in Visual C# .NET is always private.
+In Visual Basic .NET, the default for classes is private, but for structs is public.

 <!--endintro-->